Proposed Darwin Award for vaccine policyTagged:

 (Hat tip: Alex Tabarrok at Marginal Revolution.)

 So there are 2 strategies under consideration here:

-- Vaccinate as many people a possible now, as fast as possible.
+- Vaccinate as many people as possible now, as fast as possible.
 Then wait for the next delivery and do it again.

 - Slow down vaccinations so you’re vaccinating every day at a constant rate, and run out of vaccine just in time for the next delivery.
 This was Drakeford’s policy.

-Vaccines are not like food, to be rationed out in an emergency over a period of time, to prevent starvation.
+Vaccines are not like food and water, to be rationed out in an emergency over a period of time, to prevent starvation or thirst.
 The correct strategy is to use them up by getting them into people’s arms as fast as possible.
 The alternative is to make people wait, during which time some of them will die.

 Technically, a Darwin Awardee must be killed by their own deed, or at least accidentally sterilized so they do not reproduce further.
-Drakeford does not therefore qualify.
+Drakeford does not therefore qualify, technically.
 But… given that some nonzero number of people died before this policy was corrected, he’s certainly had an effect on others.

 Now, ‘scuse me, I gotta go fire up my CPAP machine, ‘cause that’s so breathtaking.

 2: S Morris, “Wales’ Covid vaccine rollout criticised as first minister defends delay”, The Guardian, 2021-Jan-18. ↩